-- 4. To close the slide, again check to be sure the chamber and breech-face are empty.
-Pull the slide to its rearmost postion and release it.
-The slide will snap forward.
-Keep fingers out of the ejection port on top of the slide! - If the magazine, once removed from the pistol, contains cartridges, they can be removed by sliding each cartridge forward and out of the magazine, one at a time, until the magazine is empty. - Push the empty (unloaded) magazine into the frame until the magazine latch locks it in place.
+- 5. If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of magazine, one at a time, until the magazine is empty. - 6.
+Push the empty (unloaded) magazine into the frame until the magazine latch locks it in place.